 As a result, Luke arrived at work feeling flat and unmotivated.
 He approached his desk and began unloading his property into a drawer when a hand written note sitting on his desk caught his attention.

-After casually glancing around the office for clues as to who may have left it, Luke picked up the note.
+After casually glancing around the office for clues as to who may have left it, Luke lifted the note.

 Thanks to a huge session at Barnaby’s last night, Luke slept through his alarm this morning, so to avoid being late, he decided to skip purchasing his morning coffee on the way to work, opting instead to grab one after he signed on.
 Looks like his overdue hot cup of caffeine will have to wait.